Brand Strategy Questionnaire: 12 Questions To Ask When Developing a Brand Identity

 2. Who is your ideal customer?

 Customers are becoming more responsible than ever for shaping a brand’s identity.
 No matter how much you put into creating the identity, customers will recreate it based on their own experience of the brand and will perpetuate their perceptions via social media and other interactions they have with people.

 Knowing who your customers are and who your ideal customers are (based on previous market research, or on knowing who you hope to target with your brand) will help reveal what your brand needs to do to appeal to them.
 Knowing this will help inform brand personality, values, and communications to effectively reach these people.
 Learning more about your target customers can also inform which media your customers use the most, what they will do to help spread the word about your brand, and which channels to invest in for the highest audience engagement.

-3. Who are your main competitors?
+3. Who are your main competitors fighting for customer loyalty?

 In addition to knowing who your customers are, knowing which brands you’re up against is just as crucial.
 You will need to know the rules of the category - what works, what doesn’t, and what customers expect from it.
 Within the competitive area, you'll need to know which brands are most successful and why.
 This will tell you which parts of their strategy your brand should emulate or build upon, or where your brand can offer something different, which leads into...

 4. What is your unique selling point (USP)?